2021 All England Open

 The 2021 All England Open (officially known as the Yonex All England Open Badminton Championships 2021 for sponsorship reasons) was a badminton tournament which took place at Utilita Arena Birmingham in England from 17 to 21 March 2021.
 It had a total purse of $850,000.

 Tournament

 The 2021 All England Open became the second tournament of the 2021 BWF World Tour following the postponement of the 2021 German Open due to the ongoing pandemic.
 It was part of the All England Open championships, which had been held since 1899.
 This tournament was organized by Badminton England and sanctioned by the BWF.

 Venue

-This international tournament was held at Utilita Arena Birmingham in Birmingham, England.
+This tournament was held at Utilita Arena Birmingham in Birmingham, England.

 Point distribution

 Below is the point distribution for each phase of the tournament based on the BWF points system for the BWF World Tour Super 1000 event.
 This tournament would not be calculated in qualification ranking of 2020 Summer Olympics.